citizenlee/vnat_glib/gRNA_selection/README.md

 Resulting gRNA sequences should be checked for duplications, which can easily be done by extracting sequences with awk, sort, and uniq.

 The gRNA library sequences are in 'CDSrc_guides.cleaned.csv'.
-The distribution of these guides along the ORF are visualized in the Jupyter notebook, 'visualize_gRNA_distribution.ipynb".
+The distribution of these guides along an ORF can be visualized in the Jupyter notebook, 'visualize_gRNA_distribution.ipynb".